Miro0o/Docs-Notes/CS/🗺 CS Overview/💋 Intro to Computer Science/Intro to Computer Science.md

 > ↗ [Great Ideas in Theoretical CS](Great%20Ideas%20in%20Theoretical%20CS.md)
 > ↗ [Importance Themes & Ideaology in CS](Importance%20Themes%20&%20Ideaology%20in%20CS.md)

+These questions, from general to specific, speaks the path of what i think every CS students should have follow in systematically learning computer science from zero to a profession.
+Most of these questions are too general and abstract that people rarely take them seriously in learning CS (instead they love solving concrete problems and learning practical techniques).
+But I believe in undergraduate level study, we should and must establish this systematical, wholistic view about computer science as a discipline as well, in additional to solid engineering skills or specific domain knowledges in some areas.

 1. What is the Universe?
 	1. ↗ [Universe, Knowledge, and Intelligence](../../../Universe,%20Knowledge,%20and%20Intelligence.md)
 	2. What is the life?（什么是生命？）
 	3. What is the intelligence?
-What is Human Beings? （什么是智能？人类就是智能生命）
+What is Human Beings? （什么是智能（从低级到高级）？人类就是目前唯一已知的高级智能）
-		1. (What is the Artificial Intelligence?)
-		2. What is human society /civilization?
+		1. What is human society /civilization?
 			1. (The development of society /civilization ?)
+		2. (What about Artificial Intelligence?)
 	4. What is knowledge?
 What is the science?
 		1. Arts and Humanity 🆚 Natural Science ?
 		2. Sentiments 🆚 Logics?
 		3. (What is academic research?)
 ----
 2. What is data /information?
-(Theory of Information)
 	1. ↗ [Information Theory](../../🧮%20Math%20&%20Theoretical%20Computer%20Science%20(TCS)/Information%20Theory/Information%20Theory.md)
 	2. ↗ [Information, Data, Number and Math in Digital Systems](😤%20Information,%20Data,%20Number%20and%20Math%20in%20Digital%20Systems/Information,%20Data,%20Number%20and%20Math%20in%20Digital%20Systems.md)
-3. What is computing?
-(Computability & Complexity) /What computation can be automated? /How to design a computing model?
+3. What is computing /automation?
+	1. (data /information vs language?)
-	1. ↗ [Theory of Computation](../../🧮%20Math%20&%20Theoretical%20Computer%20Science%20(TCS)/🤼‍♀️%20Mathematical%20Logics/😶‍🌫️%20Theory%20of%20Computation/Theory%20of%20Computation.md)
+	2. ↗ [Theory of Computation](../../🧮%20Math%20&%20Theoretical%20Computer%20Science%20(TCS)/🤼‍♀️%20Mathematical%20Logics/😶‍🌫️%20Theory%20of%20Computation/Theory%20of%20Computation.md)
 		1. ↗ [Computability Theory & Turing Machine](../../🧮%20Math%20&%20Theoretical%20Computer%20Science%20(TCS)/🤼‍♀️%20Mathematical%20Logics/😶‍🌫️%20Theory%20of%20Computation/Computability%20Theory%20&%20Turing%20Machine/Computability%20Theory%20&%20Turing%20Machine.md)
 		2. ↗ [Computational Complexity Theory](../../🧮%20Math%20&%20Theoretical%20Computer%20Science%20(TCS)/🤼‍♀️%20Mathematical%20Logics/😶‍🌫️%20Theory%20of%20Computation/Computational%20Complexity%20Theory/Computational%20Complexity%20Theory.md)
 		3. ↗ [Automata Theory and (Formal) Language Theory](../../🧮%20Math%20&%20Theoretical%20Computer%20Science%20(TCS)/🤼‍♀️%20Mathematical%20Logics/😶‍🌫️%20Theory%20of%20Computation/🍏%20Automata%20Theory%20and%20(Formal)%20Language%20Theory/Automata%20Theory%20and%20(Formal)%20Language%20Theory.md)